Maagan-Michael/PythonLearningMaterial/cheatsheet/cheatsheet_en.md

 `"ABCDEFG"[1:-3]` => `BCD`
 `"ABCDEFGHIJKLM"[:4:-1]` => `MLKJIHGF`
 #### Explanation
-Some string slicing techniques. works for lists, tuples and sets aswell
+Some string slicing techniques works for lists, tuples and sets as well.
 [START::] Represents the pointer location to begin with, negative numbers are counted from the end.
 [:END:] Represents the pointer location to end with, negative numbers are counted from the end.
 [::STEP] Represents the number of places for a step, negative numbers are reversing the order.